Nicaragua Faculty-Led Immersion Academics

 Immersion Requirement (for Spanish and Latin American Studies majors/minors)This program can potentially fulfill half (3 weeks) of the immersion requirement for Spanish or Latin American Studies majors/minors.
 However, for this program to count towards the immersion requirement, you should be placed with a monolingual host family that speaks Spanish and be the only English speaking student in the household.
 This must be indicated and approved shortly after you are accepted into the program.

-Academic CalendarThe program dates are January 3 - 25, 2018.
+Academic CalendarThe program dates are normally the first three weeks in January.
 Arrival and departure times will be discussed more at orientation in October, do not book flights until then.

-To learn more about the program itinerary, see last year's program activities and daily schedule: Nicaragua itinerary 2016
+To learn more about the program itinerary, see last year's program activities and daily schedule: Itinerary January 2018